Site Overlay

 A psychiatrist or neurologist with special knowledge and skills to prevent and relieve the suffering experienced by patients with life-limiting illnesses.

-This specialist has expertise in assessing patients with advanced disease, relieving distressing symptoms, coordinating interdisciplinary patient- and family-centered care in diverse venues, utilizing specialized care systems, including hospice, managing the imminently dying patient, and making legal and ethical decisions in end-of-life care.
+They coordinate interdisciplinary patient- and family-centered care in diverse venues, utilize specialized care systems, including hospice, manage patients who are imminently dying, and make legal and ethical decisions in end-of-life care.

 Neuromuscular Medicine Physicians